This is the marketing plan for those who don’t have a marketing plan.

 Wouldn’t you rather short-cut that cycle and figure out your practice before you mess it up?

-Instinctively, we understand the need to create a plan.
-We know that it’s risky to put off decisions.
+On an instinctive level, we understand the need for a plan.
+We know it’s risky to put off decisions.

 We’re aware of our own lack of clarity as we accept different kinds of clients with different kinds of problems.
 We find ourselves accepting work we aren’t suited for.
 We know we’ll regret our decisions.